-If your VDI 3 installation has a VirtualBox virtualization platform, it's required that you update to the supported version of VirtualBox for VDI 3.1.
+If your VDI 3 installation has a VirtualBox virtualization platform, it's required that you update to the supported version of VirtualBox for VDI 3.1.1.
 The VirtualBox server should be updated after updating the VDI Core hosts to avoid communication issues with the VDI Core.
 Besides updating the VirtualBox server, you'll also need to update the VirtualBox Guest Additions on all the desktops to correspond to the VirtualBox version on the VirtualBox host.
+Refer to the How to Update to VDI 3.1.1 (VirtualBox and vCenter Virtualization Platforms) page for more details.

 If your VDI 3 installation has a VMware vCenter virtualization platform, you'll need to to update the VDA Tools on each of the desktops.
+Refer to the How to Update to VDI 3.1.1 (VirtualBox and vCenter Virtualization Platforms) page for more details.